A Travel Price Comparison for Families, Couples, and Backpackers Marrakech vs. Rome for Attractions, Food, Nightlife, and Couples

 Marrakech is a fun place to experience.
 Most people visit for the shopping.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find live music and food around the bustling big city of Rome.
+You'll find live music and food around the popular big city of Rome.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 Five days in Marrakech or Rome?